jpritikin/coach/content/docs/services/pa-ifs.md

 {{% details "How does your service compare to Oregon Psilocybin Services (OSP)?" %}}
 - Psilocybin cannot be ingested at home.
 Psilocybin can only be used at a state licensed facility.
+- Compare to MDMA or psilomethoxin, psilocybin is not an ideal, entry-level substance for the psychedelically naive.
 - OSP requires the continued presence of a sober facilitator during the administration session.
-Even if the facilitator is a licensed psychologist, the facilitator can only act in the capacity of a facilitator and cannot engage in talk therapy during the administartion session.
+Even if the facilitator is a licensed psychologist, the facilitator can only act in the capacity of a facilitator and cannot engage in talk therapy during the administration session.
 {{% /details %}}

 {{% details "How does your service compare to ketamine telehealth?" %}}